bigtreetech/docs/docs/Panda_RGB_Controller.md

     <img src=img/PandaRGBController/en/mode.png width="300"/>

-    - ①-④After selection, the corresponding lighting effect will be displayed immediately.
+    - ①-④ After selection, the corresponding lighting effect will be displayed immediately.

-    - ⑤The color of the light can be adjusted according to the temperature of the printer.You can choose between two lighting effects, Static or Strobing, under Safety Effect and Danger Effect.
+    - ⑤The color of the light can be adjusted according to the temperature of the printer.
+You can choose between two lighting effects, Static or Strobing, under Safety Effect and Danger Effect.

         <img src=img/PandaRGBController/en/warning_mode.png width="300"/>

-    - ⑥After selection,The color of the light can be adjusted according to the printer.
+    - ⑥After selection.
+The color of the light can be adjusted according to the printer.
 You can click "idle" to [customize the light color](#Customizing-Light-Color) when the printer is idle.

         <img src=img/PandaRGBController/en/h2d_mode.png width="300"/>

 <a id="Customizing-Light-Color"></a>

 - Customizing Light Color (using the Static mode as an example):
-  - Click on the color setting option,You will then be directed to the color selection page.
+  - Click on the color setting option.
+You will then be directed to the color selection page.

     <img src=img/PandaRGBController/en/static_mode.png width="300"/>